 Chintu Ka Birthday has an intimate setting.
 Shot entirely within the confines of a modest family home, the vibe is near-claustrophobic.
 There’s a lot of sound and fury around and as you see, the family in question in preparing for their younger child Chintu’s sixth birthday.
 As they say, you may take an Indian family out of India but they are as Indian as they would ever be.
-The birthday is incomplete without granny’s (Seema Pahwa) auspicious kheer.
+The birthday is incomplete without granny’s (Seema Pahwa) auspicious kheer (a variety of pudding).
 The ritual of touching her feet to seek blessings on the day is not forgotten.
 The homemaker mother (Tillotama Shome as Sudha) asks the child to not bother the father (Vinay Pathak as Madan).
 He does the same.
 The sister Lakshmi, who shares the classic love-hate relationship with her brother, is planning a bunch of “surprises” for him.
 She even educates her grandmother on why it is essential to have surprises, much to her dismissal.
 This close-knit setting and every plan in place stand shortchanged after a horrifying blast somewhere in the locality.
-Joining the party is their landlord Mehdi, who seems to be loved by each member of the family except perhaps the grandmother.
+Joining the party is their landlord Mehdi (Khalid Massou), who seems to be loved by each member of the family except perhaps the grandmother.

-Before we delve any further, there are a bunch of elements in the screenplay that puzzle one.
+Before we delve any further, there are a bunch of elements in the screenplay that puzzle.
 It remains a mega mystery on why Mehdi found it necessary to hide when the officers came knocking in.
 It was only a few minutes back that he walked by the street with zero inhibitions.
 The film, somehow, refuses to acknowledge the actual state of Iraq’s local civilians at the hands of the American armed forces.
 Therefore, the man’s attempt to flee the already tense scene comes across as a little too bizarre.
 Sure, we get some information about his wife’s disappearance but how wise an action is to escape through a house window, only to land up in a lane where shots are fire every other second?

 Chintu Ka Birthday also decides to maintain secrecy on legalities behind the family’s existence in Baghdad.
 There is a brief chatter regarding their Nepali passports but details such as this, when left adrift, make way to certain inevitable plot-holes, which is exactly what exist to play spoilsport in this otherwise powerful film.
 Another annoying passage is the initial scene where the officers take a tour of the house.
 Even though he is putting his best foot forward in making such difficult portions work, Pathak is made to look exceedingly Pathak-like: be it with the dialogue or the body language.
-The writing through this brief stretch also creates an air of predictability which the film successfully gets over in the latter reels.
+The writing through this brief stretch also creates an air of predictability which the film successfully gets over soon.

 Coming to the brighter aspects, it cannot be denied in any manner that Chintu Ka Birthday is one intensely researched piece of work.
 More than the political scenario, what fascinated me was the family network.
 The Tiwari family is well-aware of their inadequacies and their lack of social support.
 Perhaps they are a little closer than how they would be back in the Indian soil.
 The mother is cautious about the 25 guests that her son has invited to his birthday party.
 But she is also adamant to have a cake in place for him, despite the adverse situation at home.
 The father has it in him to ensure that his child’s special day goes well, unlike the year before.
 Being the Hanuman devotee that he is, it breaks Madan’s heart to see his child cry on his birthday.
 This empathy and a deep sense of intimacy are perhaps born from his regret to provide the children with resources and living conditions that they deserve.
 Instead, the parents compensate it with love.
 The devout grandmother, on the other hand, is confident how nothing wrong will ever happen to the family.

-Throwing some more spice on the political scenario that the film canvasses, Chintu Ka Birthday also presents a neat clash between the attacking officers.
+Adding some more spice to the political scenario that the film canvasses, Chintu Ka Birthday also presents a neat clash between the attacking officers.
 The African-American soldier, who has served for a longer period in the region, is kinder as compared to his white counterpart.
 We also observe how the young man shares a friendly equation with one of Chintu’s friends, Waheed.
 For him, it is a familiar yet hostile space where everyone’s suffering, in one way or the other.
 Less of an idealist, his brief disappearance lets the film develop into a complex emotional maze that keeps us on tenterhooks until the final minute.